Italian Recipes

 Storage and Reheating

-Store any leftovers in an airtight container in the refrigerator for up to 2 days.
-To reheat, gently warm in a skillet over low heat, adding a splash of water or olive oil to loosen the sauce.
+Store leftover spaghetti carbonara in an airtight container in the refrigerator for up to 3 days.
+Reheat gently on the stovetop, adding a splash of water to restore creaminess.
 Freezing is not recommended as the sauce may separate.

 Cooking Mistakes

-• Overcooking the pasta can lead to a mushy texture.
+• Overcooking the pasta can ruin the texture.

 • Not reserving pasta water can lead to a dry dish.

-• Neglecting to season the dish can make it bland.
+• Forgetting to season can make the dish bland.

 Helpful Tips